joe-speedboat/workshop.container/01 Container Architecture.md

 Union file systems, or UnionFS, are file systems that operate by **creating layers**, making them very lightweight and fast.
 Docker Engine uses UnionFS to provide the building blocks for containers.
 Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, **vfs**, and **DeviceMapper**.

 ### Container format
-Docker Engine combines the namespaces, control groups, and UnionFS into a wrapper called a container format.
-The default container format is_ `_libcontainer_`_._
+Docker Engine combines the **namespaces**, **control groups**, and **UnionFS** into a wrapper called a container format.
+The default container format is `libcontainer`.

-_Under the hood might not be the correct heading for this topic, but these are things which strike me when I first start using Docker_
+Under the hood might not be the correct heading for this topic, but these are things which strike me when I first start using Docker.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNjIxNjU3NCwtMjA0NDc1NDExMSwxNj
+eyJoaXN0b3J5IjpbMTkwMzU4ODAyMSwtMjA0NDc1NDExMSwxNj
 c5Nzk1MTgzLDExMzY0MTUzMzldfQ==
 -->